om-veer/ziti-doc-1/openziti_Digital_Ocean/README.md

 3- ZAC.md                             - use to access the controller using GUI access of the controller

-4- Ziti_Network_Digital_Ocean.md      - use to create the ziti services/network/verification

-DO_network.png                        - network diagram to configure the ziti network test cases using Digital Ocean cloud.
+4- Ziti_Network_Digital_Ocean.md      - use to create the ziti services/network/verification.
+You can see the network diagram in this fie which show how to connect the network and configure the step by step.